 Best San Diego Beaches to See the Grunion

-As I mentioned up above, the grunion appreciate vast sandy beaches which have a gradual slope, so the best San Diego beaches that I can come up with are the following-
+As I mentioned above, the grunion appreciates vast sandy beaches which have a gradual slope, so the best San Diego beaches that I can come up with are the following-

 - Oceanside Harbor Beach

 - Del Mar City Beach

 - La Jolla Shores Beach